CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/motion-magic.rst

 Motion Magic® Expo
 ------------------

-Whereas traditional Motion Magic® uses a trapezoidal profile or an S-Curve, Motion Magic® Expo uses an exponential profile.
+Whereas traditional Motion Magic® generates a trapezoidal or S-Curve profile, Motion Magic® Expo generates an exponential profile.
 This allows the profile to best match the system dynamics, reducing both overshoot and time to target compared to a trapezoidal profile.

 .. image:: images/exponential-profile.png
    :alt: Graph that showcases the exponential profile position and velocity setpoints.